-If a function subroutine is called using a subroutine call statement instead of a function-designator in an expression, the return value is loaded onto the stack and an SCAL instruction is executed.
+When a subroutine call statement is executed, the actual parameters are loaded onto the stack and an SCAL instruction is executed.
 (SCAL may be replaced with an LRA and a BR.)
 The SCAL instruction puts the return address onto the stack and transfers control to the subroutine entry-point.
-The Q-register is not changed &--all parameters are addressed using S-negative addressing.
+The Q-register is not changed - all parameters are addressed using S-negative addressing.
 Recursive subroutines (that is, subroutines which call themselves) are allowed.